NADSP Annual Conference: The Fourth One

 Make your plans now to celebrate DSP week!

-Join NADSP in Omaha, Nebraska on September 9 and 10, 2017 to ring in DSP week.
-NADSP will be joined by presenters such as Dr. Rick Rader, Judge Dan Butler, Lynne Seagle, Dave Hingsburger and many more!
-Topics to be discussed this year will include working with families, the state of DSPs, participatory management, national policy issues and supported decision making.
+Join NADSP in St. Louis, Missouri on September 7 and 8, 2018 to ring in DSP week.
 You will have an opportunity to learn about best practices, share stories, network and gain insight on building direct support excellence.

 We will also be bringing back our Networking Neighborhood this year as well as the awarding of The John F Kennedy, Jr Award for Direct Support Advocacy & Leadership and reception.
-New this year we will have a NADSP week celebration, ringing in DSP week on Saturday with a DJ, Karaoke, photo booth, balloon drop at midnight and much more!
+This year we will have a NADSP week celebration, ringing in DSP week on Friday with a DJ, photo booth and much more!

 Conference Registration Options: